-Since clicks within the web view bounds are processed by the embedded web content, it's a bit tricky to move the figure, so here are some tips:
+Since clicks within the live web view bounds are processed by the embedded web content, it's a bit tricky to move the figure, so here are some tips:

-- · You can move the web view if you click and drag on the very edge of the frame, or - First click Stop Browsing in the inspector bar, which deactivates the embedded web view control, and then you can click and drag from anywhere in the figure bounds.
+- · You can move an activated, live web view if you click and drag on the very edge of the frame, or - First click Stop Browsing in the inspector bar, which deactivates the live web view, and then you can click and drag from anywhere in the figure bounds.
 Click Start Browsing or double-click the figure to activate the web view control again.